solar-wallet/solar-faq/docs/guide/03-installation.md

 ![null](/images/5.png)

-In "Security & Privacy", choose "Open Anyway".
+* **In "Security & Privacy", choose "Open Anyway". **

 ![null](/images/6.png)

-A warning message will appear again.
-Click "Open".
+* **A warning message will appear again.
+Click "Open".**

 ![null](/images/7.png)

-Solar will then be started.
+* **Solar will then be started.
 Check both boxes on the left.
-And then click "CONFIRM".
+And then click "CONFIRM to run Solar Wallet. **

 ## Windows

-After clicking "Download for Windows", run the programme to start the installation.
+* **After clicking "Download for Windows", run the programme to start the installation.  **

 ![null](/images/a.png)

-In a few seconds, a warning message from Windows Defender SmartScreen might appear.
-Click "More Info" to proceed.
+* **In a few seconds, a warning message from Windows Defender SmartScreen might appear.
+Click "More Info" to proceed.**

 ![null](/images/b.png)

-After clicking "More info", the button "Run anyway" will appear on the bottom right corner of the window.
-Click it.
+* **After clicking "More info", the button "Run anyway" will appear on the bottom right corner of the window.
+Click it. **

 ![null](/images/c.png)

-Solar will then be started.
+* **Solar will then be started.
 Check both boxes on the left.
-And then click "CONFIRM".
+And then click "CONFIRM" to run Solar Wallet. **